 Rupeek gives instant gold loans at low-interest rates, these loans can be availed in just 24 hours.
 Gold loan companies like Rupeek also offer door-step loan services so that you don’t have to travel during a pandemic.
 Investing in such assets brings a sense of security and accomplishment.
 This keeps you motivated to save further and strengthen your relationship with money.

-Loans against credit cards are also a handy option for emergency funding if you don’t have jewellery to pledge.
+Loans against credit cards are also a handy option for emergency funding if you don’t have jewelry to pledge.
 It is an unsecured loan and comes with a fixed interest rate for a set period of time.
 You must be a credit card holder to avail this loan.
 Your credit score and credit history is a deciding factor in loan sanctioning as there is no collateral for surety.

 #4 Envision a retirement plan-

 Inspiration comes from anywhere.
 So envision your future self after retirement to motivate you to save judiciously.
 Where do you see yourself at the age of 65?
-Visualising your end goal can help work on your relationship with money.
+Visualizing your end goal can help work on your relationship with money.
 Especially if you have kids, you would probably want to see them married happily, and you, growing old with your partner.
 Retirement planning apart from giving you peace of mind can give you tax benefits in the future.
 It enables you to see if your financial objectives help you reach the main goal.
 Retirement planning is one of the best money-saving tips for a working woman.

 #5 Try your best to avoid debt